 Hawthorn is a deciduous flowering shrub or small tree of the Crataegus genus.
 Native to temperate regions of Europe, Asia, and North America, it is commonly seen in cottage gardens, with pretty blooms in various different colors including pink, red, white, and bicolored.

 Most species grow in a dense clumping form, and produce small, edible berries in the early fall.

-The Washington hawthorn, C. phaenopyrum, sports 1- to 3-inch-long thorns on its graceful, arching branches.
+The Washington hawthorn, C. phaenopyrum, sports one- to three-inch-long thorns on its graceful, arching branches.

 This species grows up to 25 feet tall at maturity with a spread of 18-20 feet.
 Its delicate blooms are white and the foliage turns a deep reddish-brown in the fall.

 Suitable for growers in Zones 4-8, the Washington hawthorn enjoys a full sun location and average, moist but well-draining soil.